Ayedegbe/ML/README.md

 - `knowledge/` — Markdown/JSON knowledge base
 - `.env` — API keys (not tracked)
 - `.gitignore` — Excludes cache, data, secrets
+## Error Handling

+Right now, the API does basic error handling—if you send a bad request or something’s missing, you’ll usually get a clear error message back.
+If the knowledge base is missing info or the model can’t answer, the responder tries to let you know instead of guessing.
+There’s room to make this even better, like catching more edge cases and making sure all errors are handled gracefully, but the basics are covered for now.

 ## Notes
 - Do not commit `.env` or any sensitive keys.